pathminder/pathminder.github.io/_systems/alignment.md

 title: Alignment
 sources:
   - Pathfinder Roleplaying Game Core Rulebook
+  - Pathfinder Roleplaying Game Ultimate Campaign
   - "Pathfinder Player Companion: Champions of Corruption"
 ---

 A creature's general moral and personal attitudes are represented by its alignment: lawful good, neutral good, chaotic good, lawful neutral, neutral, chaotic neutral, lawful evil, neutral evil, or chaotic evil.

 Alignment is a tool for developing your character's identity---it is not a straitjacket for restricting your character.
 Each alignment represents a broad range of personality types or personal philosophies, so two characters of the same alignment can still be quite different from each other.
 In addition, few people are completely consistent.

+When thinking of alignments, use a simple test: How would the character treat a stranger in trouble?
+A chaotic good person who sees a stranger being robbed would rush to his aid---a person in distress needs help.
+A lawful good character would move to take over the situation and see justice done.
+A neutral character might stand back and watch developments, acting as she sees fit on this occasion, and perhaps acting differently the next time.
+A chaotic evil character would join in, and perhaps try to rob both the victim and the robbers.
+A lawful evil character would hang back, waiting for the fight to end, and then take advantage for his own gain or that of his god or cult.

 All creatures have an alignment.
 Alignment determines the effectiveness of some spells and magic items.